Why You Should Visit

 What The Nature Conservancy is Doing/has Done

 Through constructive partnering, the Conservancy and DNP have produced effective management and reforestation efforts in Big Walnut Preserve.
-Over the past three years, the effort to preserve several thousand contiguous acres of protected interior forests has been applied by planting thousands of tree seedlings in old fields and pastures.
+Over the past several years, the effort to preserve several thousand contiguous acres of protected interior forests has been accomplished by planting thousands of tree seedlings in old fields and pastures.
 Both the Conservancy and DNP staff, along with scores of volunteers, have planted more than 125,000 red oak, shellbark hickory, and black walnut seedlings throughout 180 acres of Big Walnut Preserve.
-Also, recent land acquisitions have helped to protect local plants, animals, and natural communities, which in return help to maintain the water quality of Big Walnut Creek.
+In addition, recent land acquisitions have helped to protect local plants, animals, and natural communities, which in turn help to maintain the water quality of Big Walnut Creek.

 This work is done in partnership with the Indiana Heritage Trust, Land, and Water Conservation Fund, Indiana Department of Transportation and Central Indiana Land Trust, Inc.